Aggressive Driving Accidents in Massachusetts

 While it is very difficult to fully understand the total devastation an aggressive driver who causes an accident can cost a family, our experienced aggressive driving injury lawyers have worked with many families in this situation.
 Our attorneys have worked to get families their deserved financial compensation while they can concentrate on healing and getting through this difficult time.

 In Massachusetts, we use the term “damages” to mean the amount of money that a defendant must pay a plaintiff due to negligence resulting in a serious car accident.
 There are various types of damages, and in a typical case, damages can include compensation for pain and suffering, lost wages, past medical bills, future medical expenses, the cost of rehabilitation and physical therapy and what we refer to as “special damages.”
-In the case of a fatal car accident in Boston, defendant can also be held liable for funeral expenses and what is known as loss of consortium damages.
+In the case of a fatal car accident in Boston, the defendant can also be held liable for funeral expenses and what is known as loss of consortium damages.
 Loss of consortium is when an accident that results in death or serious personal injury causes damage to the marital relationship between spouses.
-In some cases, we are dealing with accidents caused by a drunk driver, as this is also a typical cause of aggressive driving.Things to do if you are an aggressive driving accident victim:
+In some cases, we are dealing with accidents caused by a drunk driver, as this is also a typical cause of aggressive driving.Things to do if You are an Aggressive Driving Accident Victim

 If you have been in an accident caused by an aggressive driver, it can be a very traumatic experience.
 This is especially true if you have suffered from serious personal injury.
 However, it is helpful to do certain things that will increase your chances of obtaining a full and appropriate financial recovery.

 $250,000 – for injured pedestrian whereby the police report indicated our client walked out into the front of a moving vehicle intentionally.
 After months of extensive investigation, the facts as reported were inaccurate.
-Case was rejected by 2 lawyers before client came to our firm.
+The case was rejected by 2 lawyers before the client came to our firm.

-$100,000 – for injured person in auto accident whereby police report indicated client was at fault.
+$100,000 – for an injured person in an auto accident whereby police report indicated client was at fault.
 After substantial research and investigation, it was determined the police report was incorrect.

 Another important thing to keep in mind is that you should never refuse medical attention.
 If the paramedics offer you a ride to the hospital, you should go to the hospital.
 This will allow you to get the proper medical attention you deserve, and it will create a record that may be helpful in obtaining a full and appropriate settlement letter.
 If your case should go to trial, this could be used as evidence to support your claim.